- 1 What is Gestational Surrogacy?

 - When the uterus has been removed, but ovaries are still producing eggs.Sometimes, a woman cannot carry a baby because her uterus has been removed, but her ovaries are still healthy and active.
 Gestational surrogacy provides an ideal solution here, because it creates an opportunity for the woman to still have biological children.

 - Inability to carry a baby to term.
 Gestational surrogacy helps women with uterine issues that cause multiple failed IVF treatments to have a newborn baby.
-For these women, gestational surrogacy presents the best option to have a baby using their own eggs.
+For these women, it presents the best option to have a baby using their own eggs.

-- Fertility issues due to age.
-Fertility specialists may suggest surrogacy when a woman is older than 40 and has not been able to get pregnant or carry a baby to term after several tries.
+- Fertility issues due to age. a woman is older than 40 and has not been able to get pregnant or carry a baby to term after several tries.

 Traditional/Full Surrogacy vs Gestational Surrogacy

 Gestational surrogacy isn’t right for every woman or couple.
-For example, if a woman cannot produce any viable eggs of her own, she cannot use gestational surrogacy.
+For example, if a woman cannot produce any viable eggs of her own, she cannot use it.
 In that case, fertility specialists would recommend traditional surrogacy (also called Full Surrogacy).
-With full surrogacy, fertility clinics use donor eggs from a surrogate mother, and she also carries the baby to term.
+With this, fertility clinics use donor eggs from a surrogate mother, and she also carries the baby to term.

 When single men and gay male couples use surrogacy to have a baby, they are using traditional surrogacy, not gestational surrogacy.
 Gestational surrogacy specifically involves using a surrogate mother’s uterus – a host uterus – to carry the baby to term, but the eggs and sperm come from the intended parents.